phoophoo187/Privacy_SDN_Edge_IoT/README.md

 - [OvS](https://www.openvswitch.org/download/)
 - [MQTT broker](https://www.hivemq.com/blog/mqtt-toolbox-mqttbox/)
 - Raspberry Pi 3 model B+ with Raspbian OS
-- Wireless antenna, i.e., one which is compatible with Raspberry Pi 3 model B+ is [TP-Link](https://www.tp-link.com/th/home-networking/adapter/archer-t2u-plus/) and its driver can be downloaded from [rtl8812au](https://github.com/aircrack-ng/rtl8812au) which supports the USB id your wifi adapters use.
+- Wireless antenna : one which is compatible with Raspberry Pi 3 model B+ is [TP-Link](https://www.tp-link.com/th/home-networking/adapter/archer-t2u-plus/), and its driver can be downloaded from [rtl8812au](https://github.com/aircrack-ng/rtl8812au).
 For the Raspbian OS and they are available to download from [wifi-driver](http://downloads.fars-robotics.net/wifi-drivers/).

 ## Features (Under testing)